Fingerprinting

 Fingerprinting strategy

-In case the properties defined in the configuration are not present in the node and/or relationship, it is possible to define how the fingerprinting procedure must proceed with the process:
+In case the properties defined in the configuration are not present on the node and/or relationship, it is possible to define how the fingerprinting procedure proceeds: